tracyreuter/madison-mutual-aid/README.md

 * *Food Not Lawns: How to Turn Your Yard Into a Garden and Your Neighborhood Into a Community* - Heather Jo Flores

 * *Radical Gardening: Politics, Idealism and Rebellion in the Garden* - George McKay

+* *The Serviceberry: Abundance and Reciprocity in the Natural World* - Robin Wall Kimmerer